core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Group Configuration ## {#sec-groupconf}

+The following defines how groups of different types are named, created, discovered and maintained.

 ### Group Naming ### {#sec-groupnaming}
 A CoAP group is identified and named by the authority component in the Group URI, which includes host (possibly an IP multicast address literal) and an optional UDP port number.
 It is recommended to configure an endpoint with an IP multicast address literal, instead of a hostname, when configuring a CoAP group membership.
 This is because DNS infrastructure may not be deployed in many constrained networks.
 In case a group hostname is configured, it can be uniquely mapped to an IP multicast address via DNS resolution - if DNS client functionality is available in the endpoint being configured and the DNS service is supported in the network.
 Some examples of hierarchical CoAP group FQDN naming (and scoping) for a building control application are shown in Section 2.2 of {{RFC7390}}.